gitee2github/website/content/en/developer.md

 - Core SIG members lead the governance.
 For details, see [SIG Role Description](./../../community-membership-cn.md).
 You can accumulate experience and improve your influence while making contributions.
 - Each SIG has one or more projects on Gitee, and these projects have one or more repositories.
 The SIG deliverables are stored in these repositories.
 - Issues can be submitted in the repository corresponding to the SIG where specific issues can be discussed, submitted, resolved, and reviewed.
-- You can also communicate with SIG members through mailing lists, IRC or video meetings.
+- You can also communicate with SIG members through mail lists, IRC or video meetings.